 Issues of the case

 Under Sec.
-125 CrPC, whether the definition of wife includes a divorced Muslim woman?
+125 CrPC, does the definition of wife include a divorced Muslim woman?

-Whether a Muslim husband’s is obligated under Sec.
+Whether a Muslim husband is obligated under Sec.
 125 CrPC to provide maintenance for a divorced wife if there is a conflict between section 125 and Muslim Personal Law?

 Under Section 127(3)(b) CrPC, what is the sum payable on divorce and whether the meaning of Mehar or dower is not summed payable on divorce?